Road Worthiness Certificate Checklist

 What is a road worthiness certificate in Africa?

 A road worthiness (or roadworthy) certificate is an official document confirming that a vehicle meets minimum safety standards to be driven on public roads.
-It is issued by a government-approved inspection station after the vehicle passes a physical inspection of brakes, lights, tyres, steering, and safety equipment.
+It is issued by an authorized inspection station after the vehicle passes a physical inspection of brakes, lights, tyres, steering, and safety equipment.
 Most African countries require it annually for vehicle registration renewal.

 Where do I get a road worthiness certificate in Kenya?